yochaigal/cairn/wip/2e/setting-seeds.md

 ## Overview

 The following procedure is designed to help create the _seed_ of a setting: the unique topography, natural features, people, and paths that an adventuring party may have to navigate as they travel throughout a region.
 We'll start by develop the people that live their, their ambitions and resources, and the factions that rule them.
-Then we'll draw a map of the realm, noting its points of interest, landmarks, roads, trails, and so on.
+Then we'll draw a map of a single region, noting its points of interest, landmarks, roads, trails, and so on.

 ## Example